EverydayHealthLogo

 • Medical School: Johns Hopkins Univ Sch of Med, Baltimore Md | Johns Hopkins University School of Medicine

-Is Dr. Bortz board certified in Ophthalmologist?
+Is Dr. Bortz board certified as an Ophthalmologist?

 Yes, Dr. John Bortz, MD is board certified by the American Board of Internal Medicine , American Board of Ophthalmology